Fehmida, Zulfiqar Mirza join GDA

 Ag INP

-KARACHI: Disgruntled Pakistan People’s Party (PPP) members, Zulfiqar and Fehmida Mirza, on Sunday announced to join the Grand Democratic Alliance (GDA), which challenges the People’s Party.
+KARACHI: Disgruntled Pakistan People’s Party (PPP) members, Zulfiqar and Fehmida Mirza, on Sunday announced to join the Grand Democratic Alliance (GDA) along with various parties in rural Sindh to rival PPP.

 "Pir Pagara has lost his party as all of the political notables have deserted him and now he is gathering clowns like Mr and Mrs Mirza around him," he said.
 He said a PPP worker is enough to defeat Pir Pagara from any constituency of Sindh.